-Pioneering talks about how women reshape the Web, back in 2008 at PodCamp and WordCamp, is one of my proudest achievements.
+While we are on the topic of the gender gap, pioneering talks about how women reshape the Web, back in 2008 at PodCamp and WordCamp, is still one of my proudest achievements.
 The adoption of science and technology outside the usual circle has always been dear to me.
 From my observations, people want to learn more about science and technology when they started to see how STEM is relevant to their own project or inquiry.
 The key is to make STEM education meaningful to people’s goals and interests.

 A short bio

 I worked in computing and digital content for 25 years.
 My job always involved in one way or another training people, understand their needs, designing applications, prototyping and disrupting how people work, promote their business, shop or get informed.